Home of English Grammar

 Answers

-1. When someone asks you to get off your high horse, they ask you to stop being arrogant.
+1. When someone asks you to get off your high horse, they ask you to stop being arrogant

-2. When people horse around, they engage in rough play in good fun.
+2. When people horse around, they engage in rough play in good fun

-3. To look a gift horse in the mouth is to be ungrateful for what you have received.
+3. To look a gift horse in the mouth is to be ungrateful for what you have received

-5. To hear something straight from the horse’s mouth is to hear it from the most authoritative source.
+5. To hear something straight from the horse’s mouth is to hear it from the most authoritative source

-6. To make hay while the sun shines is to make the best use of the available opportunities
+6. To make hay while the sun shines is to make the best use of available opportunities

-8. To beat a dead horse is to pursue a worthless activity.
+8. To beat a dead horse is to pursue a worthless activity

-9. To put the cart before the horse is to do things in the wrong order.
+9. To put the cart before the horse is to do things in the wrong order

-10. If something is a horse of a different color it is something totally different from what you were talking about.
+10. If something is a horse of a different color, it is something totally different from what you were talking about.

-11. To hold your horses is to be patient.
+11. To hold your horses is to be patient

-12. A one-horse town is a small, insignificant town.
+12. A one-horse town is a small, insignificant town

 • Share